Baptist Church, Ipswich: Subsequent improvements

+Sale of the site

 In 2004, the Baptists sold the church complex and built a new place of worship in the Ipswich suburb of Brassall.
 The former church stood vacant for a number of years, becoming a target for vandals, before McDonald's Australia Limited purchased it along with the other properties that had constituted the former Baptist Complex with its church and memorial ground on Brisbane Street, and the Sunday School hall and manse on Limestone Street.

 In 2009, McDonald's demolished the hall and manse, and built a retaining wall between that site and the memorial ground and church, in order to construct a restaurant and car park on Limestone Street.
 It transferred the memorial ground, gate and church to Ipswich City Council in 2012; council then carrying out a substantial refurbishment of the site to create a youth theatrical venue called Studio 188 that operates as an adjunct to the Ipswich Civic Centre.
 The design for the transformation of the church and its grounds were completed by Gibson Architects, an Ipswich firm.